okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/main/android/integrationsteps.md

-### The user launches the sign-in page
+### Your app displays the sign-in page

 When the user launches the app, it will display the sign-in page.

-Build a sign-in page that captures both the user's name and their password.
+Build a sign-in page that captures their username and password.

 <div class="half wireframe-border">